College of Science START Orientation

 How do I transfer my AP/IB/CLEP or college-level credits?

 To receive college-level credit, the student will have to share their official transcript or score report to the Office of Admissions after the student has been admitted to the university.
-Please view this website to contact the Office of Admissions and here’s a link that has more information on credit articulation policies and requirements.
+The Office of Admissions has more information on credit articulation policies and requirements.

 How many credits should I be taking?

-We encourage students not to take too many credits during their first term as this is typically an adjustment period to get used to college-life, but you should have a discussion with your academic advisor about how many classes you should take.
+Full-time undergraduate students may register for a minimum of 12 credits and a maximum of 19.
+Part-time is at least 6 credits.
+We typically encourage students not to take too many credits during their first term as this is typically an adjustment period to get used to college-life, but you should have a discussion with your academic advisor about how many classes you should take.

-OSU Scholarships require students to take 36 credits a year while others may have GPA requirements.
+OSU Scholarships require students to take 36 credits per year (at least 12 credits per term) while others may have GPA requirements.
 Non-OSU scholarships may have different requirements so be sure to check all of the scholarship requirements.

 How can I get help for classes, and what does that look like?